vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 <summary>How do I get bonuses for registering in my management console?</summary>

 [Bonuses](../concepts/balance#bonuses) are credited when registering a new user account.
-Bonuses are credited after the activation of services in the project, when all the stages of [account confirmation](/en/intro/start/account-registration#2_confirm_your_account) have been completed.
+Bonuses are accrued after all [registration](/en/intro/start/account-registration) steps are completed.

+Bonuses are not awarded when new projects are created by existing users and when a new user enters a project by invitation.

 <warn>

-If an existing user creates a new project or a new user enters the project by invitation, bonuses are not awarded.
+In some cases, previously accrued bonuses may be canceled or denied.
+See more in [paragraph 8.3 of the VK Cloud Platform Terms of Use](/en/intro/start/legal/legal-terms#8_payment_for_company_services)

 </warn>